redhat-developer/gitops-operator/README.md

 ![a relative link](docs/assets/installed-operator.png)

-4. To validate if the installation was successful, look for the route named `cluster` in the `pipelines-app-delivery` namespace.
+4. To validate if the installation was successful, look for the route named `cluster` in the `openshift-pipelines-app-delivery` namespace.
 Note, the namespace doesn't have to exist in advance, the operator creates it for you.

 That's it, your API `route` should be created for you.
 You don't need to expliclty create any operand/CR.